FAQ

 Is this type of volunteering demanding?

 • Yes, it is probably one of the most demanding types of volunteering.
 It is a long-term commitment – we require at least three years from the volunteer but ideally the volunteer will stand by the child during their entire life.
 The intensity of support and care for the child will naturally change over time.
 That is why the selection process takes longer: so that we have the opportunity to find out if the prospective volunteer has the right motivation, personality and ability to become a BUDDY volunteer, and also so that the prospective volunteer has time to think through whether they can commit to the child and the program.
 We search for volunteers who are empathetic, patient and responsible.
-Our priority is not to let down an already traumatised child, and for the volunteer to become a stable rock in the child’s life.
+Our priority is not to let down the child, who has had a very challenging childhood with multiple traumatic experiences, and for the volunteer to become a stable rock in the child’s life.

 BUDDY support